 - 7.1.1 Part C of the Response Form allowed individuals or organisations to give detailed comments related to specific proposed Extension Areas.
-Both the paper and online forms allowed for this question to be missed completely, for just one proposed area to be commented on, or for multiple areas to be commented on by the same individual or organisation. - 7.1.2 Part C of the Response Form was divided into three principal questions as follows: - Question C1: Does the area have sufficient natural beauty to be designated as and Area of Outstanding Natural Beauty? - Question C3: Is it desirable to designate this area as an Area of Outstanding Natural Beauty due to its natural beauty? - Question C5: Do you agree with the proposed boundary of this extension? - 7.1.3 Questions C2 and C4 allowed respondents to provide further information and give their reasoning for their view. - 7.1.4 The respondents were provided with links to various, detailed, documents, maps and guidance to assist them in reaching their conclusions.
+Both the paper and online forms allowed for this question to be missed completely, for just one proposed area to be commented on, or for multiple areas to be commented on by the same individual or organisation. - 7.1.2 Part C of the Response Form was divided into three principal questions as follows: - Question C1: Does the area have sufficient natural beauty to be designated as an Area of Outstanding Natural Beauty? - Question C3: Is it desirable to designate this area as an Area of Outstanding Natural Beauty due to its natural beauty? - Question C5: Do you agree with the proposed boundary of this extension? - 7.1.3 Questions C2 and C4 allowed respondents to provide further information and give their reasoning for their view. - 7.1.4 The respondents were provided with links to various, detailed, documents, maps and guidance to assist them in reaching their conclusions.

-7.2 Presentation of Results
+7.2 Presentation of results

 - 7.2.1 The responses for each area have been analysed in detail.
-As noted above in Section 6, answers to Questions C3 and C4 (desirability) related to broad themes and have been brought together in a single analysis table found in Appendix 2.
+As noted above in Section 6, answers to questions C3 and C4 (desirability) related to broad themes and have been brought together in a single analysis table which is found in Appendix 2.
 Responses in relation to natural beauty and the boundary are considered in relation to each proposed Extension Area and are set out in Appendices 3 to 20.
 A separate natural beauty and boundary table is provided for each.
 Where necessary, and in the interest of succinctness, lengthy responses have been summarised or representative quotes used to illustrate points raised.
-Appendix 21 provides analysis of responses relating to the minor boundary refinements. - 7.2.2 Where respondents have asked for the inclusion of additional land which is separate from and/or lies some distance beyond the proposed Extension Areas, this is considered in relation to the most relevant area.
-For example, the request to consider land at Langley Vale and Banstead Heath are discussed in relation to the Headly Hills Extension Area, as noted in Table 1 above. - 7.2.3 Where respondents requested the inclusion or exclusion of land these cases are set out in the tables respectively.
-Where Natural England has concluded that the boundary should be amended to either include or delete land from the proposed Surrey Hills AONB Boundary Review Project
+Appendix 21 provides analysis of responses relating to the Minor Boundary Refinements. - 7.2.2 Where respondents have asked for the inclusion of additional land which is separate from and/or lies some distance beyond the proposed Extension Areas, this is considered in relation to the most relevant area.
+For example, the request to consider land at Langley Vale and Banstead Heath are discussed in relation to the Headley Hills Extension Area, as noted in Table 1 above. - 7.2.3 Where respondents requested the inclusion or exclusion of land, these cases are set out in the tables respectively.
+Where Natural England has concluded that the boundary should be amended to either include or delete land from the proposed

-Extension Area, this is described in the tables and mapped on Figures 12a to 29a which can be found in Appendix 22.
-The numbering of the maps start at number 12 as they are based on the Statutory Consultation Boundary Maps 2023, which also start at 12.
+Extension Area, this is described in the tables and mapped on Figures 12b to 29b.
+The numbering of the maps start at number 12 as they are based on the statutory consultation boundary maps 2023, which also start at number 12.

-7.3 Overview of Natural Beauty Responses per Extension Area
+7.3 Overview of natural beauty responses per Extension Area

-7.3.1 The number of natural beauty responses per Extension Area is depicted in the bar chart below and illustrates that the area which attracted the most number of responses was the Hog's Back.
+7.3.1 The number of natural beauty responses per Extension Area is depicted in the bar chart below and illustrates that the area which attracted the most number of responses was Hog's Back.